pissardini/ptr_lib/README.md

 # ptr_lib
-A library of resources for Geomatics and GNSS Analysis.
+A library of resources for Geomatics, GNSS Analysis and Transportation Engineering.

 2014-2018.
 Developed by Laboratory of Geodesy and Topography - Polytechnic School of University of Sao Paulo